eliudio/eliud_core/README.md

 TODO: change the behavior...
 If the app doesn't exist, login, and create the simplest default app.
 How?
 See await MinkeyApp().wipeAndReinstall();

+Then show how the user can add a page and then refer to minkey for further steps.
+Or we could use the minkey-how-to.html and minkey-tech.html files, cleanup, make it more specific for eliud and reference from here.

 ---

 ## Cookbook